GTSL-UC/PY-C-DES/README.md

             Python
             {Tested with: Python 3.7+}
-            For easy editing consider downloading and using Anaconda Navigator and Spyder (Python 3.7)
+            For easy editing consider downloading and using Anaconda Navigator and Spyder (Python 3.7) Numpy
+            Matplotlib
+            Scipy

 2. OBTAINING PY-C-DES
             The best way to obtain PY-C-DES is to clone the git repository from GitHub as follows:

             git clone https://github.com/GTSL-UC/PY-C-DES.git

      This will create the directory PY-C-DES in the current working directory.

-            Downloading the zipped folder and extracting it into the desired directory, then running the code works as well
+     Downloading the zipped folder and extracting it into the desired directory, then running the code works as well.

 3. DIRECTORY CONTENTS
             In the top level of the PY-C-DES directory are the following files:

-COMPRESSOR FILES -'8st-des' .tci, .tcs, .igv details an 8-stage compressor.
+COMPRESSOR INPUT FILES -'8st-des' .tci, .tcs, .igv details an 8-stage compressor.
 PY-C-DES takes the information from these files to calculate the compressor and fluid properties.

-            To change the desired file to run select the 'PY-C-DES V.2.1.py' and adjust the input file names in the source code.

-            Later versions will allow the user to type the input file name into the terminal to choose which input files to run.
+   8st-des.tci -- details overall compressor properties like # of stages, radius option, mass flow rate, rotation speed, inlet conditions, and if the code will us the perfect gas assumption or utilize real gas properties.

+   8st-des.tcs -- details compressor properties for each stage such as inlet flow angles, mach numbers, enthalpy rise or temperature rise (depending on the setting) and much more.

+   8st-des.igv -- optional -- PY-C-DES will automatically pick up if the IGV file is in the directory and will utilize it if it is there.
+   It details the IGV properties

 AIR_XXX.csv - Tables that detail the fluid properties of air throughout a wide spectrum of conditions.